ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

 Calling `Array.map` in this way is undoubtedly slower than writing a loop over the array by hand.
-The overhead is mainly in the fact that the closure must be evaluated for each element of the array, and that isn't as fast as inlining the closure as a function (if this optimization were even possible).
+The overhead is mainly in the fact that the closure must be evaluated for each element of the array, and that isn't as fast as inlining the closure as a function (if this optimisation were even possible).
 However, if you had a more substantial closure than just `((+) 2)`, the overhead would be reduced.
 The FP version also saves expensive *programmer* time versus writing the imperative loop.